-\subsubsection{NIST statistical test suite}
+\subsubsection{{NIST} Statistical Test Suite}

-The NIST statistical test suite (SP 800-22) \cite{rukhin2001statistical} is the best known and widely used.
-This suite contains 15 tests, some of which have multiple sub-tests, and passing them is a requirement for RNG certification by numerous governing bodies such as NIST and BSI.
-During testing, a file of randomness is split into sub-strings, and each sub-string is tested individually.
-The user can define the number of sub-strings and the total bit string size to analyse. \\
+The NIST statistical test suite (SP 800-22) \cite{rukhin2001statistical} is the best known.
+It includes 15 tests, some with multiple sub-tests, and~passing certain tests is required for RNG certification by organisations such as NIST and BSI.
+During~testing, a~randomness file is split into sub-strings, with~each sub-string tested individually.
+Users can specify the number of sub-strings and the total bit string size to analyse, although~the guide recommends using 100 sub-strings of $10^6$ bits, requiring at least $10^8$ bits, or~12.5 MB, for~testing. {For each test, an analysis is performed on each sub-string, and~the suite provides two results: (1) the \emph{p}-value for a statistical test on the uniformity of the distribution of results across sub-strings and~(2)~the number of sub-strings that pass each test.
+Both results are assessed at the 1\% significance level.
+We note that the individual \emph{p}-values for each sub-string in each test are not accessible to the user.}

-The user guide suggests using 100 sub-strings of $10^6$ bits, which requires a minimum of $10^8$ bits or equivalently, 12.5 megabytes (MB), for testing.
-For each statistical test, a set of p-values is calculated, where each p-value corresponds to one of the sub-strings.
-The pass/fail analysis is then performed using this set of p-values, giving two test results.
-The first result is a statistical test on the observed p-values, assessing the null hypothesis that the set of p-values is uniformly distributed, at the $1\%$ significance level.
-The second result is to check that sufficiently many sub-strings pass the test at the $1\%$ confidence level (i.e.\ have p-values in the range $[0.005, 0.995]$)\@.
-In order for an RNG to be deemed as producing satisfactory random numbers, it must pass both results for each test.
-See \cite{mckay2016users} for further details.